jtsui23-code/MiniAlphaGO/README.md

 # Mini AlphaGo (9x9) - Work In Progress
-A full web application with login authitication which allows users to play against varying levels of Go AI bots.
-All of the AI bots are originally made using personally made Go Engine, reinforcement learning, Monte Carlo Tree Search (MCTS), and a neural policy/value network.
+A full-stack web application with user authentication that allows players to compete against Go AI bots of varying difficulty levels.
+Each AI is built from the ground up using a custom Go engine, reinforcement learning, Monte Carlo Tree Search (MCTS), and a self-trained neural policy/value network.

 ---